network-automation-cookbook/cookbook-lab/setup/README.md

 ## Interacting with the Lab Scenarios

 Now, you can start exploring and interacting with your lab environment.
-It includes various network devices and observability stack components, each of which is accessible and manageable.
+It includes various network devices and other stack components, each of which is accessible and manageable.
 For network devices, you can use SSH or other network management protocols to connect to them.
 This allows you to modify configurations, run diagnostic commands, and test different network setups.

 Here's an example of how to connect to an Arista cEOS network device using SSH.
 First, connect to the DigitalOcean droplet: